 Protein powder is all the rage these days, especially among bodybuilders and athletes.
 These powders contain enough protein to serve as a single meal replacement.
 Not only are they great for weight management, but they’re convenient and easy to use.

 On a hike, you’re likely to carry a water bottle with you anyway.
-If you’re looking for some extra fuel to keep you full and energized, you might consider mixing some protein powder in with your water.
+If you’re looking for some extra fuel to keep you full and energized, you might consider mixing some protein powder with your water.

 There are tons of flavors and dietary considerations to choose from, too.